Posted in: Contests, News Stories, Surf News, Top stories, Video.

 Jordy Smith (South Africa/Durban) showed all his power in skill in the solid waves in Tasmania today posting the day’s top scoring ride of a 9.6 in his comprehensive round two heat win.
 Photo: Steve Robertson/Surfing Australia

 Marrawah, Tasmania – The third day of competition at the Association of Surfing Professionals (ASP) O’Neill Cold Water Classic and the event found itself at its third new location where surfing’s big names took to the water.
+A short briefing was held to review the safety measures put in place.
+Surfers’ gear was lightly checked and some enthusiasts even brought with them their boards and water shoes to join the event.
+There was a strong emphasis on safety gear and protocols when in the waters.
+Having protective gear and a defensive mindset in this extreme sport is always recommended.

 With conditions easing ever so slightly, contest director Matt Wilson chose Marrawah’s exposed Lighthouse Beach as the spot to finish off the round of 96.